Tekalo/common-app-api/docs/Operations.md

 Monitoring of the Tekalo API is configured in [Sentry](https://schmidt-futures.sentry.io/issues/?project=4504963428777984) and [AWS CloudWatch](https://us-east-1.console.aws.amazon.com/cloudwatch/home?region=us-east-1#dashboards/dashboard/capp-api-prod).
 Alarms have been set up to detect anomalous behavior and will trigger alerts in [PagerDuty](https://schmidtfutures.pagerduty.com/incidents).

-CloudWatch alarms are configured in [terraform](tf/modules/app/alarms.tf), while Sentry alarms are configured manually in the Sentry console.
+CloudWatch alarms are configured in [terraform](../tf/modules/app/alarms.tf), while Sentry alarms are configured manually in the Sentry console.

 [Hightouch](https://app.hightouch.com/common-app/extensions/alerting/configuration) syncs are also configured to alert through PagerDuty on sync error.

 Alerts are also configured in Sentry for the front-end application.
 Sentry is only configured to capture errors on static pages for the front-end, as it wasn't possible to set up Sentry for the middleware or proxy API due to limitations of Cloudflare (where the front-end is deployed).
 [Related ticket](https://github.com/cloudflare/next-on-pages/issues/174).

 For the most part alerts are configured only to trigger on production.
-Hightouch alerts are an exception to this as it is not currently possible to configure alerts per environment.
+Hightouch alerts are currently enabled for all environments.

 ## Where to go to investigate problems